mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/rest-api.md

 The most important part of this process is to make sure your endpoint works correctly.
 Follow these steps to write a test:

 1. Open the test Go file related to your endpoint.
-    - For example, if you put your handler in [/api4/user.go](https://github.com/mattermost/mattermost-server/tree/master/api4/user.go) your test will go in [/api4/user\_test.go](https://github.com/mattermost/mattermost-server/tree/master/api4/user_test.go)
+    - For example, if you put your handler in {{< newtabref href="https://github.com/mattermost/mattermost-server/tree/master/api4/user.go" title="/api4/user.go" >}} your test will go in {{< newtabref href="https://github.com/mattermost/mattermost-server/tree/master/api4/user_test.go" title="/api4/user\_test.go" >}}

 2. Write your test based on the other tests in your file
-    - There are several helper functions in [/api4/apitestlib.go](https://github.com/mattermost/mattermost-server/tree/master/api4/apitestlib.go) that you may use
+    - There are several helper functions in {{< newtabref href="https://github.com/mattermost/mattermost-server/tree/master/api4/apitestlib.go" title="/api4/apitestlib.go" >}} that you may use

 3. Make sure your test covers the following:
     - All combinations of correct inputs to your endpoint